 - Expectation of working with other providers and with NHS - More holistic view of client needs

 Commissioning intention What needs to happen?
-1 employment support programme, improving local pathway for Ongoing contract monitoring and evaluation, annual service development/commissioning review.
-Intentions to be clear by end of calendar year for commissioning by new financial year.
+1 Extending investment in in Ongoing contract monitoring and evaluation, employment support programme, annual service development/commissioning improving local pathway for review.
+Intentions to be clear by end of